 In some cases, Hiding Caller ID can lead to “Call Failed” error on iPhone.
-This option can get accidentally enabled if you end up dialing the code to Disable Caller ID.
+This option can sometimes get enabled on iPhone due to accidental dialing of the code to Disable Caller ID.

 Note: In general, hiding Caller ID should not prevent you from calling any phone number.

-An improperly inserted, faulty or damaged SIM Card is another reason for Calls not going from iPhone.
+An improperly inserted, faulty or damaged SIM Card is another reason for iPhone coming up with “Call Failed” error message.